IlyasDeckers/docker-scripts/perconaxtradb/README.md

 # Percona XtraDB cluster for docker swarm

-Copy the file to `/usr/local/bin` and execute with 'perconaxtradb' and follow the instructions
+Copy the file to `/usr/local/bin` and execute with `perconaxtradb` and follow the instructions